ericgarciaresearch/noaa_sedna/README.md

 It is ok to do some light processes like navigation, listing, file organization, etc. However, you should NOT do any mid to heavy computations in the login node.
 You should instead either run a script, which will automatically grab a computing node, or you can use `srun` to start an interactive job on a computing node (i.e. sdandard, medmem or himem nodes).

 All jobs on SEDNA are managed by [SLURM](https://slurm.schedmd.com/documentation.html).
 What this means is that you will submit a job via slurm where you request some set of resources (memory, cpus, time).
 Slurm will put you in the queue to get those resources.
 Once the resources are available, your job will start.

+It is **VERY IMPORTANT** that you do not skip reading the "Guidelines & rules for use of Sedna" and the "SLURM" sections in SEDNA documentation.

 There are two types of jobs: interactive and batch